 When Chris and I first began our house hunt in the summer of 2010, we put together a list of things we’d like to have, things we had to have, and areas we’d be willing to live.
 That list of requirements plus an added filter to include only potential foreclosures and short sales, pulled back a short list of houses, which we immediately went out to scout.

 Four houses in, we came across one that had all of our must-haves, a few of our would-be-nice-to-haves, hadn’t been mutilated by the previous owner, and was about to make the transition from short sale to foreclosure.
 The yard was in desperate need of some TLC, the carpet and kitchen tile weren’t in keeping with our taste, but despite those minor cosmetic issues, it was love at first sight!
-Three months later the house was ours, and we were ready to begin adding our own personal touches to transform it from a house into our home.
+Three months later the house was ours, and we were ready to begin adding our own personal touches to transform it from a house into our home, so we got the services of a Resin Flooring Company to help us with the floors.

-Two years have passed, and in that time we’ve tackled personalizing the house room-by-room with small projects like paint color and artwork, while saving up for our biggest planned project – redoing the floors.
+Two years have passed, and in that time we’ve tackled personalizing the house room-by-room with small projects like paint color and artwork, while saving up for our biggest planned project – redoing the floors or adding curtain walls thanks to services like Curtain Walling West Midlands.
 In the fall of this year, thanks to some help from my mom, we were able to fast-forward our timeline and pull the trigger on the dreaded floor project, but were still trying to figure out what our solution would be.

 The original flooring (which you can see if you click here) consisted of berber carpet that had been improperly installed, subjected to horrible stains via the previous owner and had runs along each seam due to her pets.
 Knowing we had long term plans for redoing the floors, I didn’t see a point in wasting money on pulling out and replacing the carpet as a temporary fix, so we held off, and added berber carpet to our list of never-agains.